grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

     ## 10 Lava dome(s)            26
     ## # ... with 16 more rows

-### It shows that there are 26 different types of valcanos.
-We will group them in three categories
+It shows that there are 26 different types of eruptions.
+Although it can be modelled to classify for all the 26 types but seeing the size of the data it maks more sense to group the eruptions in three categories.
+Lets take the first two categories and put rest of the data in "other" category to keep it simple.

 ``` r
 volcano_df <- volcano_raw %>%